 Bringing it all together

 Curiosity is a strong predictor of a person’s ability to creatively solve problems in the workplace.
 You can only harness curiosity and make the most of curiosity if you recognize and accept the need to make time for it.
+By cultivating your curiosity, you can grow your career.

 Curiosity is a critical part of developing a “growth mindset” that will help you make you a better employee, a better leader, and gain a better grasp on the different perspectives of the world.

 Like any muscle, the curious brain works better with practice.
 Curiosity is a rising career super-power.
-Regardless of your age or career trajectory, curiosity can help you take your own career to the next level.
+Regardless of your age or career trajectory, curiosity can help you successfully take your own career to the next level.

 How has your curiosity helped your career?
+How did you cultivate your curiosity to grow your career?